chaarke/ParkingCV/README.md

 # ParkingCV
-WPI Hack 2023
+WPI Hack 2023 - Best Community Hack

 ## Build

-I am unsure how to create the build files with just the package lock files, but once I do I will put it here.
-Essentially, `android`, `ios`, `node_modules`, and `vendor` need to be filled with data.
+Build files can be created by navigating to the folder and running `npm install` Then, run `npx react-native eject` to generate `ios` and `android` build folders.

+Then, you can follow the usual steps to run react-native projects in your emulator of choice.